ewhiteman27/CS180-Final-Project---Markeplace/Tests.md

 3. Enter username credential.
 4. Enter password credential.
 5. Confirms the user is logged in with message "Log in Successful!".
-6. Confirms the user is either a buyer and says "Welcome Buyer!"
+6. Confirms the user is a buyer and says "Welcome Buyer!"
 7. Select 'Leave a Review'.
 8. Enter the store name of the product.
 9. Enter the product name.